Addinsoft/Ready-to-run/README.md

         public T[][] Table { get; set; }            /*Data matrix*/ }

-Then, you need to configure your analysis by calling one of the method available.
+Then, you need to configure your analyse by calling one of the available method.

     //Example to initialize a linear regression
     XLSTAT.Models.Functionalities.REG analyze = new();